naru-T/salpa/README.md

 - sf: For spatial data handling
 - GA: For genetic algorithm optimization
 - exactextractr: For raster value extraction
-- dtw: For dynamic time warping calculations
+- stats: For statistical calculations
 - dplyr: For data manipulation

 ### Suggested Packages